kirilio3/ros_3/README.md

 ## 1. Lane Detection Functions

 - **a.
-Yellow Dotted Lane Detection:**
+Yellow Dotted Lane and White Solid Lane Detection:**
-  Implement a function to detect the yellow dotted lane that separates inbound and outbound traffic.
+  Implemented a function to detect the yellow dotted lane that separates inbound and outbound traffic, as well as a function to detect the white solid lane (the outer lane), all in one code.
+In that code we don't directly publish, however we do publish in all of the controller functions. lane_detection_node.py

-- **b.
-White Solid Lane Detection:**
-  Implement a function to detect the white solid lane (the outer lane).

-- **c.
-Publish Detection Results:**
-  Publish the detection results for both the yellow and white lanes to a ROS topic.

 ---

 ## 2. Controller Implementation for Lane Following

-Implement functions for the following controllers to perform lane following along a straight path for at least 1.5 meters.
-Use the useful resources provided as guidance.
+Implemented functions for the following controllers to perform lane following along a straight path for at least 1.5 meters.

 - **a.
 Proportional (P) Controller:**
-  Develop a P controller to drive the bot along the lane based on a proportional error signal.
+  Developed a P controller to drive the bot along the lane based on a proportional error signal.
+Done in p_contr.py

 - **b.
 Proportional-Derivative (PD) Controller:**
-  Enhance the controller by adding a derivative term to dampen oscillations and improve response during lane following.
+  Enhanced the controller by adding a derivative term to dampen oscillations and improve response during lane following.
+Done in pd_controller.py

 - **c.
 Proportional-Integral-Derivative (PID) Controller:**
-  Further refine the controller by including an integral term to eliminate steady-state errors, combining all three components for robust lane following.
+  Further refined the controller by including an integral term to eliminate steady-state errors, combining all three components for robust lane following.
+Done in pid_controller.py

 ---